oronymzy/tips/docs/glossry.md

 [^conditioncontrolledloopconstructdef-note1]: This definition is loosely based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Control_flow#Condition-controlled_loops).
 [^conditiondef-note1]: This definition is based on definitions from [Wiktionary](https://en.wiktionary.org/wiki/condition) and [Wikipedia](https://en.wikipedia.org/wiki/Conditional_(computer_programming)).
 [^constantdef-note1]: This definition is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/constant).
+[^controlflowdef-note1]: This definition is based on information from [Wikipedia's definition of “control flow”](https://en.wikipedia.org/wiki/Control_flow).
 [^controlstructuredef-note1]: This definition is based on information from [Wikiversity's definition of “control structure”](https://en.wikiversity.org/wiki/Control_structures).
 [^controlvariabledef1]: Watt, David A. (2004). *Programming Language Design Concepts.* Wiley. pp. 84–85.
 [^controlvariabledef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Control_variable_(programming)).